 Channing Tobias No white spokesman of the government has opened his or her mouth.
-It has been left to hirelings such as Drew Pearson decides that he didn't mean Negroes!
+It has been left to hirelings such as Drew Pearson and Prof. Raphael Lemkin, who coined the concept and decides that he didn't mean Negroes!
 But "We Charge Genocide" cannot be ignored.
 No louder voice has ever been heard condemning the crimes of the Government of the U.S.A.
-The men who rule America may for the condemning the crimes of the description of the U.S.A.
-The men who rule America may for the condemning the crimes of the congress. men who rule America may for a moment keep the petition off the floor of the General Assembly, but they cannot prevent this mighty document from being translated in every diseas country in Europe.
-The streets of Paris will be lined with placards showing victims of the murderous lynch policy of America's leaders.
+The men who rule America may for specific process and urging international redress was submitted to the United Nations today by William L. Patterson, executive secretary of the Left-Wing Civil Rights Congress.
+Mr. Patterson as I the against "gen was do be belowed to the U.S.A.
+The men who rule America may for a behalf or will be a below to the congress. men who rule America may for a moment keep the petition off the floor of the General Assembly, but they cannot prevent this mighty document from being translated in every diseas country in Europe.
+The streets of Paris will be lined with placards showing victims of the murderous lynch policy o America's leaders.
 They will be placed where Mr. Eisenhower's men will be sure to see them.
 Germany will not be behind in its castigation of the conditions created by the Nazilike gentlemen and ladies of the U.S.A.
 The Negro people have won new allies.
-We have strengthened their hand in the struggle they are making to escape from the rapacious maw of those who have formulated the Marshall Plan and have created the Atlantic Pact as a weapon of war.
-"We Charge Genocide" is regarded here as a peace weapon of inestimable value.
+We have strengthened their hand in the struggle they are making to escape from the rapacious maw of those who have formulated the Marshall Plan and have created the Atlantic Pact as a weapon "We Charge Genocide" is regarded here as a peace weapon of inestimable value.
 Even those countries fast in the clutches of the dollar diplomats look upon this great document as rendering assistance for them.
 The press of Eastern Europe and the Asian lands quote large sections of the petition.
 Mrs. Roosevelt has been asked about it on the floor of her Commission.
 She has evaded the issue up to now, but it will not stay down.
 After the holidays the real fight to get this petition on the agenda begins.
 The holidays will not be too joyful for those who represent the economic power of America.
 They have no answer for a long-suffering and angry people.
 There can be no answer but freedom and equality.
 "We Charge Genocide" has shaken the world.
-OF NEGRO GENOCIDE Special to THE NEW YORK TIMES.
+OF NEGRO GENOCIDE PARIS, Dec.

-PARIS, Dec.
 17-A petition charging the United States with the mass destruction of American Negroes and urging international U. S. ACCUSED IN U. N.